Academic Skills Support

-Find out more about study, research, academic writing, referencing, and maths and stats by signing up for one of our workshops.
-You can also book an appointment with a member of staff or Library Student Mentor to discuss your question in more detail.
+Find out more about study, research, academic writing, referencing, and maths and stats by attending one of our webinars.
+You can also book an appointment with a member of staff to discuss your question in more detail.

 Studying for your degree can be challenging and exciting as you discover new knowledge and develop new skills, such as critical thinking.
-However, there are also times when you may feel outside your comfort zone and in need of some help.
-We offer students help with:
+However, there are also times when you may feel outside your comfort zone and in need of some help and advice.

 We are unable to proof read student work.

 Lunchtime Learning Workshops and Webinars

 Discover more and pick up some useful hints and tips on how to approach your studies and develop your skills.
 Our workshops and webinars cover a wide variety of topics, including referencing, critical thinking, punctuation, as well as dealing with maths and stats.

 Happening every weekday through term, over the lunchtime period, on campus and via Microsoft Teams, our workshops and webinars are live, practical, and give you the opportunity to try and to ask things.
 Check our schedule to see what’s on, and book your place online.